-‘Experience tourism’ combines Roman ruins in the morning, a talk on church abuse in the afternoon
+‘Experience’ tourism combines Roman ruins in the morning, a talk on church abuse in the afternoon

 “I used to have a problem with drugs, as well, and tried to kill myself four times,” Zanardi said.
 “But unlike me, so many other friends didn’t make it.
 Those who remain — they are the survivors.”

-Then, with a matter-of-fact delivery, he told the audience how his mother had taken her own life once she’d come to realize what had happened to her son.
+Then, with a matter-of-fact delivery, he told the audience how his mother had taken her own life once she had come to realize what had happened to her son.
 The tourists audibly gasped.

 Bette Robbins, 74, kept flinching and shaking her head in solidarity, as she took in the most painful details of Zanardi’s life story.

-Robbins, who spent most of her life in Seattle as a city official, said later that this was her fifth or sixth time vacationing in Italy, but the first time she’d met an abuse survivor.
+Robbins, who spent most of her life in Seattle as a city official, said later that this was her fifth or sixth time vacationing in Italy but the first time she had met an abuse survivor.

 “That I know of,” she added.